Controlling an actively-quenched single photon detector with bright light: Introduction

 Over the past twenty years, quantum key distribution (QKD) has progressed from a tabletop demonstration to commercially available systems \cite{comqkdsystems}, with secure key exchange demonstrated up to 144 km in free-space \cite{ursin2007} and $250\,\kilo\meter$ in optical fibers \cite{stucki2009}.
 Security of these cryptosystems is based on the impossibility, in principle, to reliably copy an {\it a~priori} unknown quantum state, as accounted for by the no-cloning theorem \cite{wootters1982}.
-However, security also relies on the assumption that the optical and electro-optical devices which are part of quantum cryptosystems do not deviate from model assumptions made to establish security proofs \cite{mayers1996,koashi2003,inamori2007,gottesman2004,fung2009,lydersen2010,maroy2010}.
+However, security also relies on the assumption that the optical and electro-optical devices which are part of quantum cryptosystems do not deviate from model assumptions made to establish security proofs \cite{mayers1996,gottesman2004,maroy2010,koashi2009}.

-Recently, it has been demonstrated that both commercial QKD systems on the market can be fully cracked \cite{lydersen2010a,wiechers2010,lydersen2010b}.
+Recently, it has been demonstrated that both commercial QKD systems available on the market in 2009 could be fully cracked \cite{lydersen2010a,wiechers2011,lydersen2010b}.
 A tailored bright illumination was employed to remote-control gated avalanche photodiodes (APDs) used to detect single photons in these QKD systems.
-In another work, a full eavesdropper has been implemented on a research system using passively-quenched APDs \cite{gerhardt2010}.
-The overall purpose of the work reflected in this paper is now to establish the generality of this attack, by extending its validity to QKD systems employing the most commonly used model of actively-quenched APD, PerkinElmer SPCM-AQR detector module \cite{spcmaqr}.
-Moreover, we wish to illustrate here that the principle of our attack can be exploited in numerous ways, leading in practice to several control modes of the APDs (three in the case of the detector tested in this paper).
-We now explain briefly the general scheme of attack, before embarking on particularities of this detector model.
+Note that these publications raised discussions regarding technique's applicability to QKD systems from other developers \cite{yuan2010,lydersen2010c}, as well as how such loopholes should be tackled \cite{yuan2011,lydersen2011d,yuan2011a}.
+In another work, a full eavesdropper has been implemented on a research system using passively-quenched APDs \cite{gerhardt2011}.
+The overall purpose of the work reflected in this paper is two-fold.
+First, we establish the generality of this attack, by extending its validity to QKD systems employing actively-quenched APDs.
+Second, we demonstrated two new control mechanisms in just one detector model (a commonly used commercial module, PerkinElmer SPCM-AQR \cite{spcmaqr}).
+The latter finding supports the opinion that efficient countermeasures must rely on a general security proof based on a sufficiently general detector model, as opposed to incremental `intuitive' technical patches.

+The paper is organized as follows.
+In the next section, we recap the general scheme of attack which can in principle be implemented using this detector vulnerability.
+In sections \ref{sec:detector-control}--\ref{sec:side-effects}, we demonstrate that this particular detector, as other models tested before, fulfills the general conditions proposed for 100\% eavesdropping of the cryptographic key.
+We discuss countermeasures in section \ref{sec:countermeasures}, and conclude in section \ref{sec:conclusion}.